 When in Montreux, make sure to visit Château de Chillon, a medieval castle built on a small island on Lake Geneva.
 The whole castle was interesting to explore however the most fascinating was the prison chambers in the basement which even has drawings carved into the stones from prisoners.

 In Montreux, it’s also worth spending time strolling along the promenade and enjoy the pleasant atmosphere of the town.
-Keep an eye out for a statue dedicated to Freddie Mercury who spent a significant amount of his life in Montreux and recorded a number of Queen’s famous albums here.
+Keep an eye out for a statue dedicated to Freddie Mercury who spent a significant amount of his life in Montreux and recorded several of Queen’s famous albums here.

 If you prefer not to visit Montreux independently and have fewer budget constraints, then it is possible to take an organised day trip to the region from Geneva.
 Most options include both a visit to Montreux as well as nearby towns such as this guided tour.